tomasklaen/detokenizer/README.md

 });
 ```

-Or if you want the dynamic tokens support, a an array of map like entries:
+Or if you want the dynamic tokens support, an array of map like entries:

 ```ts
 detokenize('...', [